heronproject/apache-proposal/README.md

 ### Alignment

-We believe that having Heron at Apache will help further the growth of the streaming compute community, as it will encourage cooperation within the Apache Storm project.
+We believe that having Heron at Apache will help further the growth of the streaming compute community, as it will encourage further cooperation within the Apache Storm project.

 ## Known Risks